Canadian Disaster Relief Volunteers Denied Entry At Border For ‘Stealing Jobs’

 Border patrol deemed the last part of the letter to be equivalent to “work for hire” and denied the group entry, after they had been waiting for over two hours.

 “It’s not a new thing that groups are going down there and helping out,” said Hoeksema.

 “In the past, our groups would go down and help in impoverished neighbourhoods and maybe they would even do some light construction.”

 Visas Generally Not Required

-By and large, Canadians and Americans don’t require a visa to cross their respective borders, especially not by land; the countries maintain a visa waiver agreement allowing travelers moving both ways to cross unimpeded, unless they are planning to immigrate or do paying work.
-But as reported by the Toronto Star, border tensions have been rising since Donald Trump’s inauguration, with many Canadians and other foreign-nationals being turned away at the border for nebulous reasons.
+By and large, Canadians and Americans don’t require a visa to cross their respective borders, especially not by land; the countries maintain a visa waiver agreement allowing travelers moving both ways to cross unimpeded unless they are planning to immigrate or do paying work.
+But as reported by the Toronto Star, border tensions have been rising since Donald Trump’s inauguration, with many Canadians and other foreign nationals being turned away at the border for nebulous reasons.

-As Texas A&M Law School professor and director of the Immigrant Rights Clinic Fatma Marouf noted when her colleague, famed Holocaust historian Henry Rousso, was detained and nearly deported in Houston (as previously reported by Inquisitr,) “In the past, I had not seen anything like that happening.
+As Texas A&M Law School professor and director of the Immigrant Rights Clinic Fatma Marouf noted when her colleague, famed Holocaust historian Henry Rousso, was detained and nearly deported in Houston (as previously reported by the Inquisitr,) “In the past, I had not seen anything like that happening.
 It seems like there’s much more rigidity and rigor in enforcing these immigration requirements and the technicalities of every visa.”

 Not Their First Relief Trip